 An apartment manager will be happy to answer any questions you might have.
 Chances are, they have heard them all before!

 Ask for brochures or floor plans you can take with you.
-These may give you more information about the amenities of the apartment community or the dimensions of the apartment unit or units you are considering, for instance.
+These may give you more information about the amenities of the apartment community or the dimensions of the apartment unit or units you are considering.

 Don’t be afraid to poke around a bit during your apartment visit.
-Open closets and check the water pressure, for instance, gathering as much information as you can.
+Open closets and check the water pressure, for instance.
+Gather as much information as you can.
 (Do be polite and ask for permission first.)

 If you properly plan your in-person apartment visit, you should walk away with much of the information you need to know in order to make an informed decision.
 You’ll find a little planning goes a long way in the apartment search process.